nigelrogasch/nibs-bids/nibs-bids-v6/README.md

 This file is RECOMMENDED.

 3D digitized head points  that describe the head shape and/or EEG electrode locations can be digitized and stored in separate files.
-These files are typically used to improve the accuracy of co-registration between the stimulation target, anatomical data, etc. The acq-<label> entity can be used when more than one type of digitization in done for a session, for example when the head points are in a separate file from the EEG locations.
+These files are typically used to improve the accuracy of co-registration between the stimulation target, anatomical data, etc.

 ** For example:**